 Court of Protection

-The role of the Court of Protection is to make decisions on behalf of those who do not have the capacity to make decisions themselves.
+The role of the Court of Protection is to make decisions on behalf of people who do not have the capacity to make decisions themselves.
+The Court can also appoint people to look after the finances of the person who has lost capacity and can make decisions about health care for them.

-If your relative or friend has lost mental capacity but does not have a LPA for property and financial affairs or an EPA, you can apply to the Court of Protection for a Deputyship Order to give you the authority to manage that person’s finances as their Deputy.
+If your relative or friend has lost mental capacity but does not have a power of attorney, you can apply to the Court of Protection for a Deputyship Order to give you the authority to manage that person’s finances as their Deputy.

 We can assist you with the documents needed for a Deputyship application and ensure that you apply for any specific powers that you will need in the circumstances.
 We also advise you on the Court’s rules and requirements throughout the process so that the application can be processed by the Court as swiftly as possible.